-Califa invoices members for products and services via hard copy by USPS.
-Califa already does business with and sends invoices to many Library Jurisdictions, and Califa will send the circuit invoices to the same address already on file.
+Califa invoices members for products and services by email.
+Califa already does business with and sends invoices to many Library Jurisdictions, and Califa will send the circuit invoices to the same email address already on file.

 How will invoices from Califa to us for the Telco circuit be sent?
 Monthly, annually, or on some other interval?

 The invoices will be sent quarterly in arrears.

 About how long after service begins will Califa start invoicing us?
 For example, we have a confirmed circuit turn-up date of January 1, 2018.

 Except for non-recurring costs, which are often billed in advance of service, CENIC would likely be invoiced by the Telco Provider for the January 1, 2018 installed circuit at the end of January.
 CENIC would, therefore, invoice Califa for your first monthly circuit costs in April, and you would receive your first bill, for services from January through March, shortly afterwards.

 What is the estimated amount of the monthly invoice that my library will need to budget in order to pay the up-front costs of the service?